Deep-MI/Deep-MI.github.io/events/workshops/fastsurfer-course-2026/index.md

 The course consists of lectures, demonstrations, practical exercises, and provides ample opportunities for discussions and informal exchange.
 A helpdesk will be available during the course to offer individual support for issues related to installing and running the software on your own devices, or any questions you might have about your planned analyses and projects, for example.

+The course fee is **EUR 250**, covering the scientific lectures and practial sessions, course materials and hardware, and catering during the course (lunch, coffee breaks, reception on the evening of the first day, dinner on the evening of the second day).

-## Save the date!
+## Dates

 The course will be held from **October 14 to October 16, 2026** (Wednesday to Friday), starting at 13:30 on Wednesday, and ending on 15:00 on Friday.

-## Format
+## Places

-We are currently evaluating the feasibility of hosting a fully online course.
-Otherwise, the course takes place at the German Center for Neurodegenerative Diseases (DZNE) in Bonn, Germany.
+The course takes place at the **German Center for Neurodegenerative Diseases (DZNE)** in Bonn, Germany ([directions](/events/workshops/fastsurfer-course-2026/location)).

-The format of the course (online or on-site) will be announced until June 30, 2026.

 ## Topics